 See The Cham Museum

 A lot of visitors to Da Nang don’t realize that Da Nang has a good number of museums and there is the Cham Museum.
-This museum will everything that you want to know about the Cham people.
+This museum will have everything that you want to know about the Cham people.

 The museum gives you an insight into the Cham culture with statues, relics from various temples, sanctuaries, and more.
 It is well laid out by the different excavations and periods of time.